-1. Reset your Wi-Fi adapter – this should be as simple as restarting your computer or replugging if you’re using an external USB Wi-Fi Adapter.
+- Reset your Wi-Fi adapter – this should be as simple as restarting your computer or replugging your external USB Wi-Fi Adapter.

-2. Release and renew your IP Address: run ipconfig /release in command line
+- Release and renew your IP Address: run

-5. Change your DNS settings – this is what eventually worked for me
+- Use a different DNS server – this is what eventually worked for me

 The ISPs are required to provide this service however you can override them with different DNS services that are more reliable, faster or that provide enhanced security.

-Two commonly used alternative DNS services include the free Google Public DNS and Open DNS.
+Some commonly used alternative Public DNS services include the free Google Public DNS, Open DNS and Cloudflare DNS.
 Changing your configuration to use one of this or any other custom DNS servers will likely resolve this issue as it did for me.

 To do this in Windows 10:

-5. Now just choose Use the following DNS server addresses then enter your preferred DNS Servers addresses:
+- Select Use the following DNS server addresses, then enter your preferred DNS Servers IP addresses.
+For example:

 - Click OK then close.
 Now just connect to the hotspot again and see if the problem has been resolved.